y-yosuke/tecgihan_driver/doc/dma03_driver.md

 set_itf(self, val_list: list[float])
 ```

-Set 3x3 float data for ITF (Interference coefficients) in the amplifier.
+Set 3x3 float data for ITF in the amplifier.

+ITF means Interference coefficients.

 **Args:**

-- `val_list` (list[float]): list of 3x3 float data for ITF to set in the amplifier.
+- `val_list` (list[float]): list of 3x3 float for ITF to set in the amplifier.

 **Returns:**